littlecodemonkey/blog/content/_index.md

 I have my own pool table, and I play competitivly nine ball and eight ball league and tournaments.
 I started ranked at a 3 out of a possible 7, and am now currently ranked a 6 out of a possible 7 in the APA amateur pool league handicap system.

 {{< figure src="/blog/img/index/content.jpg" alt="Book Title">}}

+## Future Plans
+In billiards, my current goal is to attain the maximum rank of a 7 in amateur pool.
+Doing so will require a deeper understanding of play, and a better understanding of the mental game.
+I plan to read the Inner Game of Tennis, and look a little deeper into sports psychology.
+At higher levels, the mental game seems to be signifiantly more and more important.

 {{< /tab >}}

 {{< tab "Future" >}}
-## Future
+## General Future Plans
 In the future, I'm planning to dive even further into the depths of cybersecurity, and am considering possible PhD programs.
-I would like to look deeper into technical research.
+I would like to look deeper into technical research, and I believe my current passions could lead to a quality doctoral thesis.
 Also, I plan to research more into philosophy, writing, political thought, and sailing.

+I have multiple cybersecurity classes that I have created for my local university and I will be teaching those on a regular basis.

+As I get older, the humanities become more and more interesting to me; I believe this is due to simply having more experience to compare to philosophy.
+I have a passion and proclivity for cybersecurity, so I will spend some of my free time into researching the humanities that most relate to cybersecurity.
+I have joined a monthly online meetup that spans across multiple disciplines (and I believe also multiple universities).
+With these professionals doing humanities research, I plan to leverage help for my research into thinking like an attacker.
+Not a lot of work has gone into intentionally reproducing this mindset, and much of it is greenfield, but that also makes it interesting.

 {{< /tab >}}
 {{< /tabs >}}